albddnbn/Gen-AD-Lab-PVE/README.md

 - Creates file shares that can be used for roaming profiles/folder redirection and configures permissions
 - Installs/configures MDT Server and dependencies
 - Adds steps to W10-22H2 x64 Task Sequence to install applications and configure settings
-- Imports VirtIO Drivers using virtio iso
+- Imports VirtIO/VMWare drivers into Deployment Share

 ## Resources